HTTP-RPC/Sierra/README.md

 Sierra is distributed via Maven Central at [org.httprpc:sierra](https://repo1.maven.org/maven2/org/httprpc/sierra/).
 Java 11 or later is required.

 # Sierra Classes
-Sierra provides a single class named `SwingUIBuilder` whose methods can be used to declaratively establish a hierarchy of user interface components.
+Sierra provides the `SwingUIBuilder` class, whose methods can be used to declaratively establish a hierarchy of user interface elements.
 The methods provided by this class form a DSL, or "domain-specific language", that makes it easy to visualize the resulting output.

 `SwingUIBuilder` includes a set of static methods for declaring common layout containers:

-* `flowPanel()` - declares a panel with a flow layout
 * `borderPanel()` - declares a panel with a border layout
 * `horizontalBoxPanel()` - declares a panel with a horizontal (x-axis) box layout
 * `verticalBoxPanel()` - declares a panel with a vertical (y-axis) box layout
 * `gridBagPanel()` - declares a panel with a grid bag layout
+* `flowPanel()` - declares a panel with a flow layout

 Additionally, `SwingUIBuilder` provides this method for defining a panel's contents: